mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

     - should be used for **optional dependencies** that can be assigned reasonable default values
     - use of the `@Required` annotation on a setter method can be used to make the property a required dependency.
     - setter methods make objects of that class amenable to reconfiguration or re-injection later.

-**Advantages**
-1. Reduced glue boilerplate code, so code is cleaner.
-2. Decoupling is more effective (IOC containers support eager instantiation and lazy loading of services)
-3. Easier to test (no singletons or JNDI lookup mechanisms are required in unit tests)
-4. Better applications design with DI
-5. Increased module reusability.
-6. Increased maintainability.
-7. Standardizes parts of application development.

 ## What is an interface and what are the advantages of making use of them in Java?